 - Jira Cards FAQ

-1. Copy the Jira issue URL and paste it on the board.
+- Copy the Jira issue URL and paste it on the board

-2. Open the three-dot menu on the main Toolbar > select Jira > pick one, several, or all issues on the page > click Add.
+- Open the three-dot menu on the creation toolbar, select Jira, pick one, several, or all issues on the page, click Add

 The size of a card depends on the summary of the issue and the number of the shown fields.

-If a user does not belong to your Miro team, they will not see the assignee avatars and the general look of the card will be different:
+If a user does not authorize their Jira account, they will not see the assignee avatars and the general look of the card will be different.

 The viewer is not a part of the board's team

-You can create Jira cards right from Miro.
-At the same time, an issue in Jira is created with all the card fields are synced automatically.
+You can create Jira Cards right from Miro.
+At the same time, an issue in Jira is created with all the card fields synced automatically.

-1. By creating a Jira card with the help of a picker: Click Add > Jira > Create issue.
-Fill out the required fields and click Create:
+- By creating a Jira card with the help of a picker, open the picker and click Create issue.
+Fill out the required fields and click Create.

 Converting a sticky into a Jira card